thiagozs/catbreeds/README.md

 We use SemVer for versioning.
 You can see the versions available by checking the tags on this repository.

-For more details about our license model, please take a look at the [LICENSE](https://github.com/thiagozs/hostgator-challenge/blob/master/LICENCE) file.
+For more details about our license model, please take a look at the [LICENSE](https://github.com/thiagozs/hostgator-challenge/blob/master/LICENCE) file

 **2020, thiagozs**